Sadly, a situation all too common on the streets of Victoria in today’s society is being drunk and disorderly.

 The reforms work to stop the situation and providing a meaningful and reformative approach for individuals, rather than locking people up.

-If you or anyone you know needs any more information in regard to the changes in this, or any other law, or have been charged by the Police and have an upcoming court appearance please get in touch with me.
+If you or anyone you know needs any more information in regard to the changes in this, or any other law, or have been charged by the Police and have an upcoming court appearance please get in touch with me by calling (03) 7038 3551 or click here to book a free Discovery Call.